efazHossain/NYC-Taxi-Fare-Prediction/README.md

 #### Preprocessing / Clean up

-* Due to data consisting of 55,000,000 rows and a size of 5.7 GBs, it was cut down to only 4,000,000 rows which had a final size of 400 MB.
+* Due to data consisting of 55,000,000 rows but it was cut down to only 4,000,000 rows being read in.
-* A small amount of null entries existed so they were dropped from the set
+* A small amount of null entries existed so they were dropped from the set.
 * There exist fare amounts that are in the negatives and high up into the $1000s, so the range of the fare amount is limited to $2.00 and $600.
 * Passenger count went up to 208, so it was reduced to a reasonal maximum capacity of a typical taxi which is 5 passengers.
 * Longitude and Latitude values that were outside of the bounds of (-75,-72) and (40,42) were removed as it does not lie in the NYC area.